 DW: The US government recently stated it was removing duty-free trade privileges which had been accorded to the South Asian nation under the Generalized System of Preferences (GSP) program, citing dangerous conditions for workers after more than 1,100 people were killed when a factory building collapsed in April.
 Why has the US administration taken this step?

-Jagdish Bhagwati: The Obama administration is deeply indebted politically to labor unions, especially their federation AFL-CIO.
+Jagdish Bhagwati: The Obama administration is deeply indebted to labor unions, especially to their federation AFL-CIO.
 They, in turn, are fearful of competition from poor countries.
 They believe that trade with poor countries such as like Bangladesh will produce paupers in the rich countries.

 So, it is only with the greatest reluctance they allowed Bangladesh garments to come into the US on preferential terms under the GSP program and even then it was a partial exemption, not full.
 These unions now see in the safety outrage their chance to use GSP to unionize the Bangladeshi workers, thereby raising wages and hence prices and reducing effective competition for themselves.